gramos22/LDS-Sistema-De-Matriculas/README.md

 ```
 As a secretary,
 I want a course to be automatically canceled if it has fewer than three students enrolled
-so that I don't have to allocate teachers to very small classes.
+so that I don't have to allocate teachers to small classes.
 ```

 ### US06